dustinpfister/blog_posts/_posts/nodejs-simple-lexer.md

 layout: post
 categories: node.js
 id: 629
-updated: 2020-03-17 11:30:59
+updated: 2020-03-17 11:32:58
-version: 1.1
+version: 1.2
 ---

 I can not say that I often find myself needing to write a lexer.
 I will often just use a user space module that was all ready written before hand by someone else that is a lexer, or contains a lexer such as with marked.js.
-However there might come a time now and then when I will want to write my own lexer, one such reason would be to develop my own language.
+However there might come a time now and then when I will want to [write my own lexer](https://blog.mgechev.com/2017/09/16/developing-simple-interpreter-transpiler-compiler-tutorial/), one such reason would be to develop my own language.
 One thing that comes to mind about that is to write a complier or interpreter for the language, but before I even get to that I will want a lexer.

 <!-- more -->